REASONS WHY AUSTRALIA IS THE MOST SUCCESSFUL ECONOMY OF THE 21st CENTURY!

 Australia is an exporter of mostly agricultural and mineral commodities such as iron ore, coal, gold, natural gas and oil, aluminium, copper, beef, meat, and wool.
 Most of these products are exported to China (32.6%) to feed its rapid industrialization – which caused a massive mining boom in Australia in the 2000s.
 Other significant markets for Australian exports include Japan (13.1%), South Korea (5.9%), USA (5.3%), India (4.9%) and New Zealand (3,4%).

 In contrast to its exports, which mostly consist of raw or semi-processed industrial and agricultural commodities, Australia’s main imports are manufactured goods namely automobiles, telecom equipment, petroleum, computers, furniture, medicine and engineering equipment.
 Most of these come from industrialized or industrializing countries such as China (19.4%), America (12.3%), Japan (6.4%), Germany (4.5%), Thailand (4.1%) and the United Kingdom (4%).
+That makes Australia one of the leading global economic hubs.
+That is why there are many global industries that use our translation services.

 As we can see, both in imports and exports, Australia’s largest trade partner is the People’s Republic of China, whose phenomenal economic growth over the last two decades was fuelled by Australian raw materials, and which in turn has brought great prosperity to Australia and created a boom in mining and agriculture.
 China is now the primary source of foreign investment in Oz, and economic ties between these two countries are now extremely close.